alephium/docs/docs/ralph/getting-started.md

 The built-in `payGasFee` has two parameters:

 1. The first parameter is the payer address, in the example above, the contract paid the gas fee.
-But the payer address can also be the user addresse.
+But the payer address can also be the user address.
 2. The second parameter is the amount of gas to be paid, in the above example, the contract paid all the gas fees.
 You can choose to pay part of the gas fees.

 Note that gasless transactions do not mean that transactions do not require gas fees, but that others pay the gas fees on your behalf.
 You still need to have ALPH to send transactions.